 4.20.030 Relationship of Permitted Original Art Mural to other Regulations.

 The exemption of PCC Subsection 32.12.020 J. applies only to Original Art Murals for which a permit has been obtained under this Title and any adopted Administrative Rules.
-Issuance of an Original Art Mural Permit does not exempt the permittee from complying with any other applicable requirements of the Portland City Code, including but not limited to Titles 24 and 33.
+Issuance of an Original Art Mural Permit does not exempt the permittee from complying with any other applicable requirements of the Molalla City Code, including but not limited to Titles 24 and 33.

 4.20.040 Exceptions to this Title.